andersonpem/linux-audio-switcher-hdmi-analog/README.md

 This will make a symbolic link to the system's bin folder to the command **switchaudio** and the shorthand command **sad**.
 Then you'll be able to run it with a run command (usually alt+f2 on distros) or even set a shortcut in your window manager to make the audio output tweak.
 Your ability to tweak is the limit :)
 (You'll be asked your user's password.
 Make sure you have permissions to run sudo commands)

-So after running the above script tou'd be able to run this globally with no problem:
+So after running the above script you should be able to run this globally with no problem:

 ```bash
 sad hdmi